endurantgames/52-first-dates/src/game/roles.md

 Each role has different rules for drawing and playing cards.

-## The System
+## The Fronters

-If you're the System, you draw your cards from the *System's Deck*.
-You can play a given card on a Date Status stack only if the card ***matches*** either the suit or rank of the top card on that stack.
+If you're one of the Fronters, you draw your cards from the *System's Deck*.
+You can play a given card on a Status Stack only if the card ***matches*** either the suit or rank of the top card on that stack.

 You play one card per turn, when your turn comes up in the turn order.
 In games with more than three players, at least two players will share the System role, and you alternate turns.

-For example, if the Date Status stacks look like this ...
+For example, if the Status Stacks look like this ...

 ::::::: cardstacks :::::::::
 [Ten of Diamonds]{.card .d .ten}